Nomtt/SC1015_MiniProject_ECDS8/README.md

 - @ - Data Visualization, Data Extraction

 ## Problem Statement
-Differentiated Thyroid Cancer, which arises from the follicular cells of the thyroid gland, is the most common form of thyroid cancer, accounting for over 90% of all cases.
+Differentiated Thyroid Cancer is the most common form of thyroid cancer, accounting for over 90% of all cases.
 Notably, the challenge faced here is its unpredictability.
 Despite successful treatment, up to 30% of patients experience recurrence.
 Currently, recurrence risk is assessed based on physician experience and generalized clinical guidelines.
 While these methods are helpful, they may overlook the nuanced, individual-level factors that influence recurrence.

 - Are we able to predict recurrence of Thyroid Cancer based on individuals’ physical attributes?
 - Which model would be the best to predict it?